leogao2/htmltotext-benchmark/README.md

 # Contributing

-To contribute, please download the html file to `benchmarkdata/<iso language code>/html/<any unique file name>.html` and put your resulting text in `benchmarkdata/<iso language code>/text/<any unique file name>.txt`.
-You can use any naming scheme you want (sequential ids, uuids, sha1sums, etc) as long as the html and txt have the **same** name.
+To contribute, please download the html file to `benchmarkdata/<iso language code>/html/<unique file name>.html` and put your resulting text in `benchmarkdata/<iso language code>/text/<unique file name>.txt`.

+For the file name, please begin with the type of website (this doesn't have to be one of the ones listed here), followed by the name of the source.
+After that you can use any naming scheme you want (sequential ids, uuids, sha1sums, slug of the url etc) as long as the html and txt have the **same** name.

+Examples of acceptable naming:
+ - `news-tagesschau-coronavirus-grossbritannien-1`
+ - `blog-leogao-55ca6286e3e4f4fba5d0448333fa99fc5a404a73`
+ - `forum-aialignmentforum-FoiiRDC3EhjHx7ayY`

 There is no canonical workflow for downloading/labelling right now, but if you figure one out please make a pull request with the relevant scripts/tools!